Mattamy Homes: History

 Mattamy Homes started constructing homes in 1978, having built a home in Burlington, Ontario as their first project.
 Shortly after, Mattamy Homes made its first multi-lot purchase of 20 lots in Burlington, Ontario and kickstarts their growth as a home developer.

 In 1985 Mattamy Homes introduced their Glen Abbey community, the first multi-phased community ever built by Mattamy.

-In the 1990s, Mattamy introduced the WideLot™ concept, resulting in a more wider and welcoming street profile.
+In the 1990s, Mattamy introduced the WideLot™ concept, resulting in a wider and more welcoming street profile.
 The first WideLot™ homes were built in The Orchard community in Burlington, Ontario.
 These types of homes can be widely seen across the GTA, notably in the Springdale community in Brampton, Ontario.

 In 2003, in an effort to continuing their orderly expansion, Mattamy expands to the United States.

 In 2004, Mattamy introduces factory-built homes.

 In 2015, Mattamy completed an acquisition of a high-rise development firm, and enters the high-rise market.

 Over the years of constructing homes, Mattamy has worked closely with a variety of builders including but not limited to, Minto Group, Fieldgate Developments, Dellray Group, Delpark Homes, Cortellucci Group, Tercot Communities, Sorbara Group, Tribute Communities, Regal Crest Homes, Daniels Corporation, National Homes, and more.

 In 2022, Mattamy closed their first ever GeoExchange community heated and cooled by Geothermal energy technology.
 As a result of this, Mattamy was qualified as a Net-Zero Builder under the Canadian Home Builders' Association.
 This community was the first of its kind in the GTA located in the Phase 1 development, Springwater in Berczy Village, Markham, Ontario.